jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 type performance struct { item }
 ```
 1. Yes: They have the same set of fields
-2. No : They have different type names *CORRECT*
+2. No : They have different type names
 3. No : An embedded field cannot be compared

 > **2:** Right!
 Types with different names cannot be compared.
 However, you can convert one of them to the other because they have the same set of fields. movie{} == movie(performance{}) is ok, or vice versa.